themiskon/end2end/README.md

 !! coming soon: onceagain presaved structures for fast converged model results

 Instructions:
-end2end.m : file that runs the simulation. simulateendtoend : contains the loop simulation
+The project should be placed in NUM model MATLAB folder, otherwise, add paths in endtoend and parametersendtoend files. end2end.m : file that runs the simulation. simulateendtoend : contains the loop simulation
 parametersendtoend: sets up the parameters needed for the model